falco-m/market-basket-analysis-sql/README.md

 This project analyzes a UK-based online retailer specializing in unique all-occasion giftware, operating primarily in the B2B/wholesale market from 2010-2011.
 The business model focuses on bulk orders to small retailers and gift shops across multiple countries.

-**Note:** This is a portfolio project using publicly available data from the UCI Machine Learning Repository.
-The analysis demonstrates skills in SQL, data cleaning, and business intelligence applicable to real-world retail scenarios.

 **Key business metrics:**
 - Average Order Value (AOV): £477
 - Customer Lifetime Value: £2,025
 - Average items per order: 21 products
 - Active customer base: 4,334 accounts

-As a data analyst supporting this retailer, the goal is to optimize revenue through strategic product recommendations and reduce customer churn through proactive segmentation.
+The goal is to optimize revenue through strategic product recommendations and reduce customer churn through proactive segmentation.

 **Insights and recommendations are provided on the following key areas:**